chromaui/chromatic-docs/terms-of-service.md

   - (a) Make the Services and Content available to Customer pursuant to this Agreement and the applicable Order Forms.
   - (b) Use commercially reasonable efforts to make the online Purchased Services available 24 hours a day, 7 days a week, except for:

-    - (i) Planned downtime (of which We shall give at least 1 business day notice and which We shall schedule to the extent practicable during the off-peak hours of our choosing)
+    - (i) Planned downtime (of which We shall give at least 1 business day notice and which We shall schedule to the extent practicable during the off-peak hours of our choosing).
     - (ii) Any unavailability caused by circumstances beyond Our reasonable control, including, for example, an act of God, act of government, flood, fire, earthquake, civil unrest, war, act of terror, quarantine, strike or other labor problem (other than one involving Our employees), Internet service provider failure or delay, or denial of service attack.

 - 2.2. **Protection of Customer Data**